Ideas & Inspiration

 - Light.
 The main light source in your room can affect the color of your walls.
 Paint small sample areas or bring home paint chips to your living room.
 Look at the paint in natural light and with the artificial light in your room.
 Examine how the color looks in both.
 Pick a color that looks good to you in both natural and artificial light.

 The easiest way to understand how color works together is to use a color wheel.
 It will help you see the relationships between different hues.
 Understanding the color wheel will help create a naturally balanced room.
-Visit your local Home Depot paint counter for tons of paint color inspiration.
+Use the Home Depot ProjectColor app for paint color inspiration.

 Lighting in a room serves to illuminate the space and to hightlight a focal point.
 Lighting falls into three categories: ambient, task and accent.
 Include each type of light in your room, if possible.